 - Add water and blend it on a low setting for 2-3 minutes

 - Your soothing glass of aloe juice is ready.
-If you wish, you may also dilute this juice with any other fresh vegetable/fruit juice or coconut water to enhance its taste or flavor
+If you wish, you may also dilute this juice with any other fresh vegetable/fruit juice or coconut water to enhance its taste or flavour.

-- It is very important to know how to store aloe vera juice properly.
+- It is imperative to know how to store aloe vera juice properly.
 The fresh juice made at home should be consumed immediately or refrigerated to keep it fresh.
-But consume as soon as possible to avoid any degradation of nutrients.
+But finish as soon as possible to avoid any degradation of nutrients.

-- If the juice is store-bought, then read the label of the bottle carefully to know storage instructions.
+- If the juice is store-bought, read the bottle’s label carefully to know storage instructions.
 Readymade aloe vera juice contains preservatives to increase its shelf life.
-They can be stored for several months depending on the manufacturing date.
+They can be stored for several months, depending on the manufacturing date.

-- Fresh aloe vera juice should be consumed within 30-40 minutes before it is contaminated.
-Old or expired aloe vera juice can cause serious health problems like diarrhea, hypersensitive reactions and so on.
+- You should consume fresh aloe vera juice within 30-40 minutes before it is contaminated.
+Old or expired aloe vera juice can cause serious health problems like diarrhoea, hypersensitive reactions, etc.